Non-archimedean tame topology and stably dominated types: Decomposition of definable types

-The following Proposition states that any definable type may be viewed as an integral of stably dominated types along some definable type on $\G^r$.
-The proposition states the existence of certain $A$-definable germs of functions; there may be no $A$-definable function with this germ.
-For the notion of $A$-definable germ, see Definition 6.1 in \cite{hhm}.
+The following key \thmref{defty2} states that any definable type may be viewed as an integral of stably dominated types along some definable type on $\G^r$.
+The proposition states the existence of certain $A$-definable germs of pro-definable functions; there may be no $A$-definable function with this germ.